-However, despite these similarities, our laboratory has also shown that, within the BLA, the processes required for consolidation of the two types of conditioned fear differ in critical respects.
+Our laboratory has also shown that, within the BLA, the processes required for consolidation of the two types of conditioned fear differ in critical respects.
 Firstly, unlike consolidation of first-order conditioned fear, consolidation of second-order fear occurs independently of ERK/MAPK and PKA/PKC signaling in the BLA.
-Here, rats that received post-training BLA infusions of the MEK inhibitor, U0126, or the PKA/PKC inhibitor, H7, froze less when tested with the light alone compared to controls infused with vehicle alone (or that received the drug infusion several hours later (REF).
-Secondly, and most importantly, unlike consolidation of first-order fear, consolidation of second-order fear, specifically, occurs independently of de novo protein synthesis in the BLA.
-Rats that received post-training BLA infusions of the protein synthesis inhibitor, cycloheximide, froze less when tested with the light alone compared to controls infused with vehicle alone (or that received the drug infusion several hours later).
+Here, rats that received post-training BLA infusions of the MEK inhibitor, U0126, or the PKA/PKC inhibitor, H7, froze at the same level as controls infused with vehicle alone (or that received the drug infusion several hours later (REF) when they were tested with the light.
+Secondly, and most importantly, unlike consolidation of first-order fear, consolidation of second-order fear occurs independently of de novo protein synthesis in the BLA.
+Rats that received post-training BLA infusions of the protein synthesis inhibitor, cycloheximide, froze at the same level as controls infused with vehicle alone (or that received the drug infusion several hours later) when tested with the light.
 Hence, within the BLA, second-order fear is not consolidated via a simple recapitulation of the processes required for consolidation of first-order fear.
 Among the signaling pathways that link receptor activation and gene expression, consolidation of second-order fear requires CaMKCaMKII/IV signaling, but not ERK/MAPK or PKA/PKC signaling; and among the nuclear events that regulate consolidation of first-order conditioned fear, consolidation of second-order fear requires transcriptional activation and DNA methylation, but not de novo protein synthesis.

 The findings just described raise several questions regarding how second-order fear is consolidated in the BLA.
 The first concerns the identity and methylation state of genes involved in this consolidation.
 The second is whether expression of these genes occurs downstream of the signaling cascades involved in first- and/or second-order fear, including ERK/MAPK and CaMKII/IV signaling.
 The third is how the expression of these genes affects consolidation of second-order fear in the absence of de novo protein synthesis.
 The aim of this thesis is to address these gaps in our knowledge.
 It will do this by combining the behavioural protocols used in our laboratory (Holmes et al., 2013, 2014; Lay et al., 2018; Parkes & Westbrook, 2010) with techniques developed in molecular biology, including Florescent-Activated Cell Sorting (FACS), rt-qPCR and RNA-sequencing.
-By combining this methods, we will be able to identify the genes involved in consolidation of second-order fear in the BLA, including their methylation state and time-course of their expression (Experiments 1 and 2); the impact of inhibiting ERK/MAPK or CaMKII/IV signaling on this gene expression (Experiments 3 and 4); and finally, the impact of targeted knockdown of these genes on consolidation of second-order fear, and its neural correlates (Experiment 5 and 6).
+By combining this methods, we will be able to identify the genes involved in consolidation of second-order fear in the BLA, including their methylation state and time-course of expression (Experiments 1 and 2); the impact of inhibiting ERK/MAPK or CaMKII/IV signaling on this gene expression (Experiments 3 and 4); and finally, the impact of targeted knockdown of these genes on consolidation of second-order fear, and its neural correlates (Experiment 5 and 6).

 Experiment 1